Oxygen saturation is the fraction of oxygen saturated hemoglobin relative to total hemoglobin (unsaturated + saturated) in the blood.

-Health in the human body largely depends on how efficiently nutrients can be absorbed and used at the cellular level, as well as how effectively toxins and waste can be removed.
+Health in the human body largely depends on how efficiently nutrients can be absorbed and used at the cellular level and how effectively toxins and waste can be removed.

 However, some of the most toxic poisons in the body can only be “burned” and neutralized through oxidation.
 This is the job of oxygen-rich red blood cells that circulate from the lungs to the deeper organs and glands of the body.

-Minimizing your exposure to environmental toxins (for example, using air and water filters, eating organic food, using toxic-free personal care products) while restoring oxygen balance in the body is a common sense plan for cellular rejuvenation and disease prevention.
+Minimizing your exposure to environmental toxins (for example, using air and water filters, eating organic food, and using toxin-free personal care products) while restoring oxygen balance in the body is a common-sense plan for cellular rejuvenation and disease prevention.

 Ways to increase oxygen levels

-Using supplemental oxygen will increase your oxygen levels, but there are other tips that can help you increase your oxygen levels, your circulation, and your body’s ability to absorb the additional oxygen and use it more efficiently.
+Using supplemental oxygen will increase your oxygen levels.
+Still, other tips can help you improve your oxygen levels, circulation, and body’s ability to absorb the additional oxygen and use it more efficiently.

-Take a look at these ideas, as coupled with your home oxygen therapy, a small change could greatly increase oxygen levels and quality of life.
+Take a look at these ideas; coupled with your home oxygen therapy, a small change could significantly increase oxygen levels and quality of life.
 The following are just a few simple ways to improve oxygenation in your body:

 Do breathing exercises to help oxygenate your body.
 Proper breathing from the abdomen, at appropriate rates, while sitting, and inhaling and exhaling correctly through the nostrils and mouth can help to:

-Calm the nervous system, overcome insomnia, aerate the lungs, purify and enrich the bloodstream, develop the chest and diaphragm, strengthen the lungs, stimulate the liver, and improve digestion, all of which are beneficial for cancer patients.
+Calm the nervous system, overcome insomnia, aerate the lungs, purify and enrich the bloodstream, develop the chest and diaphragm, strengthen the lungs, stimulate the liver, and improve digestion, all beneficial for cancer patients.

 In addition to focused breathing exercises that stretch for about 10 minutes several times a day, be mindful of the quality of the air you breathe.

-Research shows that levels of pollutants inside the home can be higher than outside.
+Research shows that pollutants inside the home can be higher than outside.
 The air inside your home may contain:

-Increase aerobic exercise, such as walking, walking, or biking.
+Increase aerobic exercises, such as walking, walking, or biking.
 Aerobic exercise will help your body use oxygen and eliminate waste through the lymphatic system.